Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 - the public does not normally have access to the work vehicle, and

-This means that it will be up to the employer to decide whether they will allow smoking in work vehicles, even if the written consent of all users is obtained.
+- the written consent of all regular users of the vehicle is obtained.
+This means that the employer can decide whether they will allow smoking or vaping in work vehicles, even if the written consent of all users is obtained.
 If at any time a person wishes to withdraw their consent, they must do so by giving the employer written notice.

-Small passenger service vehicles:
+Small passenger service vehicles

-Passenger service vehicles:
+Passenger service vehicles

 Travel premises